Complete this form to enter our draw for

-Villa María del Triunfo is a very poor, rocky suburb south-east of Lima.
-The San Jose Obrero school was started as a volunteer effort with DWC’s in-country partner, Ifejant, donors and parents who were answering a need with no prospects of government support at the time.
-27% of the population lives in extreme poverty without basic services.
-The community’s income is, on average, 50% less than the national average.
+The San Jose Obrero school is located in Villa María del Triunfo, a very poor, rocky suburb south-east of Lima.
+Over a quarter of the population live without basic services.
 The district ranks amongst the highest in child and youth malnourishment.
 Domestic violence is a dire social issue in the community.